Scribe vs Superhuman: Which is Better in 2026?

 |---|---|---|---|

-| Pricing | Freemium model with free plan available | $30/month per user, no free plan | Scribe |
+| Pricing | Freemium model (free plan available) | Paid-only, ~$30/month per user | Scribe |

-| Core Features | Screen recording, auto-annotated screenshots, SOP generation | AI reply drafting, thread summarization, inbox triage, split inbox | Tie |
+| Core Features | Screen recording, auto-annotated screenshot capture, guide generation, SOP formatting | AI reply drafting, thread summarization, split inbox triage, 'Inbox Zero' workflow | Tie |

-| Free Plan | Available with guide limitations | Not available | Scribe |
+| Free Plan | True, with guide limits | False, no free tier or trial | Scribe |

 Detailed Analysis